 For me, since we slow travel, our days are actually quite routine.
 It’s not any more challenging for me to be fasting while traveling than if I were doing it at home.
 Except for days when I am flying, or if I’m doing a work-related food activity, like the culinary walking tour of San Miguel, I’m planning on fasting during the whole month of Ramadan.

-Five tips for traveling during Ramadan
+Four tips for traveling during Ramadan

 Fasting while traveling abroad doesn’t have to be a difficult thing.
 The key is to stay prepared.
 If you’re Muslim, here are a few of my tips to help you get through traveling during Ramadan.

-Tip 1: Allow yourself some flexibility
+1. Allow yourself some flexibility

 As in any travel situation, an important trait to have is flexibility.
 In travel, you never know what might happen.
 For example, Muslims usually break their fast with a date.
 But if you’re traveling to a place where dates aren’t readily available, choose something else to break your fast.